GrazianoFracasso/vagrant-oracle19c/README.md

 2. Install [Vagrant](https://vagrantup.com/)

 ## Getting started
-1. Clone this repository `git clone https://github.com/oracle/vagrant-boxes`
+1. Clone this repository `git clone https://github.com/GrazianoFracasso/vagrant-oracle19c`
-2. Change into the desired version folder
-3. Download the installation zip files from OTN into this folder - first time only:
+3. Download the Oracle19c installation zip files ( LINUX.X64_193000_db_home.zip ) from OTN into this folder - first time only:
 [http://www.oracle.com/technetwork/database/enterprise-edition/downloads/index.html](http://www.oracle.com/technetwork/database/enterprise-edition/downloads/index.html)
 4. Run `vagrant up`
    1. The first time you run this it will provision everything and may take a while.
 Ensure you have (a good) internet connection as the scripts will update the virtual box to the latest via `yum`.